Twitter's mobile revenue surpassed Web on many days: CEO

 SAN FRANCISCO Twitter has generated more advertising revenue from its mobile platform than from its website on many days in the last quarter, CEO Dick Costolo said Wednesday, highlighting Twitter's progress in squeezing ad dollars out of the growing number of smartphone and tablet users worldwide.

-Speaking at a conference hosted by The Economist Group in San Francisco, Costolo made his remarks at a time when newly public Facebook, a competitor in the social Internet arena, faces intense pressure to improve its business performance on mobile.
+Speaking at a conference hosted by The Economist Group in San Francisco, Costolo made his remarks at a time when newly public Facebook (FB.O), a competitor in the social Internet arena, faces intense pressure to improve its business performance on mobile.

 Facebook's stock has been battered since its troubled IPO in May, an event overshadowed by concerns that the social network -- first built in 2004 by CEO Mark Zuckerberg as a desktop Website -- would continue its struggle to monetize mobile users.